Skip to content

 • Installing renewable energy eg solar panels

-Each home is different and there is no one-size-fits-all approach to retrofitting.
-The first step should be to evaluate your home’s energy efficiency so you can see which improvements would be most beneficial.
-The best way to do this is to employ an expert to conduct an analysis and create a whole house plan – this will tell you best way forward, how much it is likely to cost and in what order you should proceed.
+If you are not sure where to start, you can get a whole house assessment which will tell you best way forward, how much it is likely to cost and in what order you should proceed.
 Cosy Homes Oxfordshire offers this service for our local area for a fee.

 You may be eligible for other loans and grants to improve the energy efficiency of your home here.

-When approaching retrofit installers, you should make sure that they are MCS (Microgeneration Certification Scheme) accredited – this is one of the eligibility requirements to receive a government grant for the Boiler Upgrade Scheme.
+When approaching retrofit installers you should make sure they are MCS (Microgeneration Certificate Scheme) accredited – this is one of the eligibility requirements to receive a government grant for the Boiler Upgrade Scheme.